SWOT Analysis: Best Practices, Templates, And Examples

 5. Exploring Potential Partnerships

-When considering partnerships, whether with suppliers, distributors, or collaborators, a SWOT analysis can uncover mutual benefits and risks.
+A SWOT analysis can uncover mutual benefits and risks when considering partnerships, whether with suppliers, distributors, or collaborators.
 By evaluating each party's strengths and resources (complementary skills, financial stability), weaknesses (limited resources, operational challenges), opportunities (shared customer base, joint marketing initiatives), and threats (market fluctuations, legal complications), businesses can enter partnerships with a clear understanding of what each party brings to the table and anticipate potential challenges.

 6. Assessing Organisational Health